 Ann shares touching stories about growing up, from a carefree nine-year-old at the beginning of World War II to a tougher, wiser fourteen-year-old.
 Ann was sent to a country town as an evacuee, far from the safe places of her early childhood, and wondered whether her parents ever thought of her.

-All the Safe Places is available as a Kindle ebook on Amazon.
+All the Safe Places is available both in print and as a Kindle ebook on Amazon:

 Also by Ann MacDonald

 Softly My Grief: A brave account of surviving the loss of a beloved spouse, 1988 McPhee Gribble/Penguin, Fitzroy, Vic.
 Although this book is out of print it is available from some libraries.
 It was originally published as Widowed: Living through my husband’s death through cancer, 1981 Rigby, Adelaide.
 Winner of the Rigby-Australian Literary Award.